cyberbotics/webots-doc/reference/physics.md

 - The `centerOfMass` field defines the position of the center of mass of the solid.
 It is expressed in meters in the relative coordinate system of the [Solid](solid.md#solid) node.
-If `centerOfMass` field is different from [0 0 0], then the center of mass is depicted as a dark red/green/blue cross in Webots 3D- window.
+If `centerOfMass` field is different from [0 0 0], then the center of mass is depicted as a dark red/green/blue cross in Webots 3D-window.

 - The `inertiaMatrix` field can be used to manually specify the inertia matrix of the [Solid](solid.md#solid).
 This field can either be empty (the default) or